Richard Shelley (grand prior): Life

 Very many of his letters are among the Harleian and Lansdowne manuscript collections at the British Museum.
-A selection of these was published in 1774, 4to, to illustrate two medals of Shelley preserved in the king's collection (now in the British Museum); these were engraved by James Basire, and published as frontispiece to the volume.
+A selection of these was published in 1774.
+To illustrate these, two of Shelley's medals preserved in the king's collection (now in the British Museum) were engraved by James Basire, and published as a frontispiece to the volume.
 Two of his letters to Henry VIII, complaining of his treatment of the order, were stolen from the government library at Malta soon after 1848.
 According to his own account, he also wrote a treatise in answer to a book by Nicholas Sanders, which came into the pope's hands, and brought him into suspicion.
 It does not seem to have been printed.